jpkli/p4/README.md

 The above codes process a dataset with 100K records and visualize the result as a bar chart shown below.

 <img width=300 src="./docs/images/colorbars.png">

+## Current Limitations and Known Issues
+ - Only 24-bit, single floating point precision is supported.
+ - Data size cannot be larger than the max size supported by WebGL texture, which is typically 8096 x 8096.

 ## Reference Paper